Coolidge Corner station

-Coolidge Corner station is a light rail stop on the MBTA Green Line C branch, located at the intersection of Beacon Street and Harvard Street in the Coolidge Corner neighborhood of Brookline, Massachusetts.
+Coolidge Corner station is a light rail stop on the Green Line C branch of the MBTA subway system, located at the intersection of Beacon Street and Harvard Street in the Coolidge Corner neighborhood of Brookline, Massachusetts.
 With 3,440 daily boardings by a 2011 count, it had more than twice the ridership of any other surface station on the branch.
+Coolidge Corner station is accessible, with raised platforms to accommodate low-floor light rail vehicles.